 The school has never been resourced solely by parents’ ability to meet costs through fees and it has achieved its phenomenal success with the help of loans and past philanthropic support.
 All pupils will have benefitted in some way from this past support.
 By asking everyone, to whom Bryanston matters, to give in some way, the Bryanston family will continue to help provide a thriving future for the pupils of the school.

 As a Bryanstonian, you too will have likely benefited from, perhaps unseen, philanthropic support during your own time at school.
 The effect of this support has been profound for our pupils and it is our sincere hope that you will want to continue to provide the support that will benefit those who follow in your footsteps.
 In this way, you can be assured that many, many more pupils will have a similar educationally exciting and enriching experience.

-If you are making a new gift this year or renewing a gift from last year, your gift will be increased by a further £20 either from our group of OB Collective Champions or by Justin Urquhart-Stewart if you are renewing your gift again this year from Justin's 2017 Challenge.
+If you are making a first time gift this year, your gift will be increased by a further £20 from our group of OB Collective Champions.

 Your gift should be £20 or more and be made before 1 September 2018.

-When we receive your gift of £20 or more with a gift date prior to 1 September 2018 then £20 will be added to make the value of your gift to the school £40.
+When we receive your gift of £20 or more with a gift date prior to 1 September 2018 then our Collective Champions will add a further £20 to make the value of your gift to the school worth £40.

 If you let us know that you are eligible for gift aid, it will be even more!